How to Say What in French: The 7 Essential Terms

 Quelle est la date d’aujourd’hui ?
 (What’s the date today?)

 Quels sont les avantages d’habiter en ville ?
 (What are the advantages of living in town?)

 - Feminine plural: Quelles

 Quelles sont tes qualités personnelles ?
 (What are your personal qualities?)

 A bonus point is that the pronunciation of quel and its variants don’t change, only the spelling!

-There are times when “what” isn’t needed at the beginning or end of a sentence but instead in the middle.
-Kind of like a sandwich filling, or in grammatical terms connecting two clauses together.
+There are times when “what” isn’t needed at the beginning or end of a sentence, but instead in the middle.
+Kind of like a sandwich filling, or in grammatical terms, when it’s connecting two clauses together.

-Since we’ve already taken a look at at est-ce qui and est-ce que in relation to the subject and object of a sentence, we can breathe a sigh of relief, as this follows exactly the same principle.
-The only difference is that we’re going to take our sandwich knife and cut the est part away.
+Since we’ve already taken a look at at est-ce qui and est-ce que in relation to the subject and object of a sentence, we can breathe a sigh of relief, as this follows exactly the same formula.
+The only difference is that we’re going to cut the est part away.

 We’re now left with ce qui and ce que.

 - When “what” is the subject of a relative clause, use ce qui.